 (1) to implement changes that BPA determines are necessary to allow it to meet its power and scheduling obligations under this Agreement, or

-(2) to comply with requirements currently set by WECC, NAESB, or NERC, or their successors or assigns.
+(2) to comply with requirements currently set by WECC, NAESB, or NERC, Western Resource Adequacy Program (WRAP) or their successors or assigns.

 BPA shall provide a draft of any material revisions of this exhibit to «Customer Name», with a reasonable time for comment, prior to BPA providing written notice of the revision.
-Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, or their successors or assigns.
+Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, Western Resource Adequacy Program (WRAP) or their successors or assigns.
 In this case, BPA shall specify the effective date of such revisions.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}